AtomicTessellator/fhi-vibes/docs/Tutorial/0_singlepoint.md

     #SBATCH --ntasks-per-node=32
     #SBATCH --ntasks-per-core=1
     #SBATCH -t 24:0:00

     vibes run singlepoint aims.in
     ```

 The log file will be written to a `log` folder.

+For default tasks, `vibes` can write and submit the `submit.sh` file in a single command, see [documentation of slurm submission](../Documentation/input_files_slurm.md)

 ## Restart a calculation